 The training for the New Tech Network Practices Program focuses on aspects both inside and outside the classroom.

-A 2-day workshop designed for teaching and fostering deeper learning at a school through the NTN Learning Outcome Rubrics, learner-centered teaching practices aligned to the outcomes, faculty collaboration, and evidence of student work.
-In the classroom, students use learning outcome rubrics to set goals, and the teacher facilitates interactive, learner-centered lessons that allow for observation of student performance in the learning outcomes.
+A two-day workshop designed for teaching and fostering deeper learning at a school through the NTN Learning Outcome Rubrics, learner-centered teaching practices aligned to the outcomes, and faculty collaboration.
+Students use learning outcome rubrics to set goals, while teachers facilitate interactive lessons that allow for observation of student performance through the lenses of the learning outcomes.
 Students also reflect upon their own performance at the end of each lesson.
-Outside of the classroom, teachers use collaboration protocols to share and refine their lesson plans, and use student work to analyze their practice.
+Outside of the classroom, teachers use collaboration protocols to share and refine their lesson plans.

 New Tech Network Practices addresses three of the five NTN Learning Outcomes: